-My target is to intensify the effort in this regard and make the NBA a body of repute and an agent of change for our national development.
+My target is to intensify the effort in this regard and make the NBA a body of repute and an agent of change for our national development as proposed by Roscoe Pound.
 The NBA will in an active role as a watchdog ensure that the excesses of the Government at all levels are checked.